SolidBench/SolidBench.js/templates/queries/README.md

 # Query templates

-The contents of this directory are based on the [`interactive-` queries of SNB](https://github.com/ldbc/ldbc_snb_interactive_impls/tree/c19be0e793680497de4e88d360a20708cfcf43a9/sparql/queries).
+The `short` and `complex` queries within this directory are based on the [`interactive-` queries of SNB](https://github.com/ldbc/ldbc_snb_interactive_impls/tree/c19be0e793680497de4e88d360a20708cfcf43a9/sparql/queries).
 Queries are slightly modified to be based on IRI-based parameters instead of id/integer-based parameters, as the former is better suitable for decentralized environments.
 Non-SPARQL queries have been omitted.

 Below, you can find an overview of these queries.
 More details can be found in https://arxiv.org/pdf/2001.02299.pdf

+`discover` queries have been created specifically for testing discovery-related choke points in data vaults.

 | Filename | Title | Parameter | Description |
 | -------- | ----- | | --------- ----------- |